Here’s everything you need to know about sound sleep and stunning skin.

-Second, sleep is a time when your face inevitably comes into contact with the elements directly around it for a long time, especially if you’re getting the recommended seven to nine hours each night.
+Second, sleep is when your face inevitably comes into contact with the elements directly around it for a long time, especially if you’re getting the recommended seven to nine hours each night.

 1. Get a full night of sleep

-The best place to start for your skin — and for your overall health — is to get the recommended amount of rest each night.
+The best place to start for your skin — and overall health — is to get the recommended amount of rest each night.

-The results of poor sleep for your skin are numerous and significant, including:
+The results of poor sleep for your skin include: